Academic Credentials

 Prior to joining Exponent, Dr. Dimitrakopoulos was a Ph.D. candidate in the Reacting Gas Dynamics Laboratory at the Massachusetts Institute of Technology (MIT), Department of Mechanical Engineering.
 He obtained his Ph.D. in Mechanical Engineering in 2017, with a thesis in Mechanical Engineering and Computation.
 During his Ph.D., he investigated the production of added-value chemicals using ceramic membrane reactors.
 Through a novel experimental setup, transport and kinetic parameters were obtained and used to provide insight into the material properties and to develop 3D reactive flow CFD algorithms that would assist the design of optimized reactor modules for the conversion processes of interest.
 In 2014, Dr. Dimitrakopoulos completed a 3-month internship program at ExxonMobil's Upstream Research Company in Houston, TX, working on the development of computational models for process stratigraphy applications.

 In 2021, Dr. Dimitrakopoulos was awarded the prestigious Kavanaugh Fellowship offered by the Department of Materials Science & Engineering at MIT.
 As a Kavanaugh Fellow, he investigated the oxidative coupling of methane to produce ethylene using thermochemical and electrochemical routes.
-He also conducted techno-economic analyses to evaluate the conditions under which these technologies could compete with the current industrial ethylene production methods (steam cracking of ethane or naphtha).
+He also conducted techno-economic analyses to evaluate the conditions under which these technologies could compete with the current industrial ethylene production routes (steam cracking of ethane or naphtha).

-Dr. Dimitrakopoulos has extensive experience in synthesizing materials from raw precursors as well as characterizing materials using ex-situ (XRD, SEM, TEM, EDS, BET, XPS, XAS etc.) and in-situ (NAP-XPS etc.) techniques.
+Dr. Dimitrakopoulos has extensive experience in synthesizing materials from raw precursors as well as characterizing materials using ex-situ (XRD, SEM, TEM, EDS, BET, XPS, XAS, TGA, DSC etc.) and in-situ (NAP-XPS etc.) techniques.
 He is an expert in the sintering of ceramic materials, the fabrication and testing of lab-scale solid oxide cells and the manufacturing of large-scale ceramic oxide devices.
 He is proficient in electrochemical characterization methods (I-V, electrochemical impedance spectroscopy, battery cycling etc.) and the analysis/quantification of gaseous mixtures.